nootherthandat/GIS_portfolio/README.md

 ## About open source
-### Where to download open source data?
+### Open source data
+Open-source data is accessible to anyone and everyone, which means there are no restrictions.
+Many individuals contribute data in public platforms because we want to increase engagement with the market and community and, of course, increase transparency that makes a better world.
+I will share some knowledge about where you can download the world's administrative areas, satellite images, and the Philippines' spatial information.

+One of the spatial data I often use can be downloaded through [https://gadm.org/data.html](https://gadm.org/data.html).
+The **Global Administrative area database (GADM)** is now in version 4.1, with over 400,000 administrative areas.
+As you explore the website, you can see different file formats where the user can find geopackage, shapefile, Google Earth.kmz, and GeoJSON.json.
+In the country's shapefile, you may see level-0 for National, level 1 for State/province/equivalent, level 2 for county/district/equivalent, and level 3 or 4 for smaller areas.

-The spatial data that I am using can be downloaded through https://gadm.org/data.html.
-GADM data is now in version 4.1 that has more than 400,000 administrative areas.
-If you are looking for satellite images you may download your Area of Interest through EarthExplorer (usgs.gov).
+If you are looking for satellite images, you may download your Area of Interest through EarthExplorer (usgs.gov).

 ### What are free and open source Geographic Information System (GIS) ?